Healthy Homes Assessment Camborne

 What We Do

-As building inspectors, we handle all issues of professional home Inspections.
-We are here to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors we deal with all the issues of expert house inspects.
+We’re here to make sure that you make the correct choice when it comes to buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing a home.
+We value your money, and undertake comprehensive inspections so you won’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun aspects of purchasing or owning an house.

-We specialise in a range of solutions to make sure you are completely informed about the condition of any property you may be thinking of buying or selling in addition to other solutions.
+We are specialised in a range of solutions to ensure that you are fully updated on the condition of any property you might be looking to purchase or sell and also other solutions.

-We not only work with you but we also have big clients like local councils, banks, and insurance companies.
-They clearly appreciate this peace of mind provided, by the data contained provided in our building inspection reports.
+Not only do we collaborate with you, but we also work with important clients such as local councils, banks and insurance companies.
+They clearly like our peace of mind provided, because of the information contained provided in our building inspection reports.

-Our systematic approach to inspecting your property and the latest software technology with digital photos embedded into your report, you are able to actually see any problems that might be found.
-Because of our comprehensive report, it’s easy to understand why we have so many clients who recommend our service to family members and friends.
+With our systemised approach to inspecting your property as well as the latest technology in software including digital photos imbedded into your reports, you are able to actually see any problems that might be identified.
+Thanks to our comprehensive reporting it is not surprising that we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports